GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 ## Developer tools

-A number of tools are available to measure and debug Largest Contentful Paint (LCP).
+A number of tools are available to measure and debug LCP:

 +   [Lighthouse 6.0](https://developers.google.com/web/tools/lighthouse) includes support for
     measuring LCP in a lab setting.